rocky-linux/documentation/docs/guides/web/caddy.md

 ## Configuring the firewall

-If you try to view a web page at your machine’s IP address or domain name from another computer, you are probably going to get nothing.
+If you try to view a web page at your machine’s IP address or domain name from another computer, you will probably get nothing.
 That will be the case if you have a firewall up and running.

-To open up the necessary ports so that you can actually "see" your web pages, you will use Rocky Linux's build-in firewall, `firewalld`.
+To open up the necessary ports to actually "see" your web pages, you will use Rocky Linux's build-in firewall, `firewalld`.
 The `firewalld` command for doing this is `firewall-cmd`.

 To open up the `http` and `https` services, the services that handles web pages, run: